 Trafalgar Square is one of the most popular tourist attractions in the city.
 From the Square, walk through Whitehall to past Downing Street and on to Parliament Square and Big Ben.
 Visit the massive Westminster Abbey where William and Kate were married in 2011.

 Visit some of London’s famous street markets, including Portobello Road Market, Camden Market, Brick Lane Market and Old Spitalfields Market.

 Our favourite is Borough Market, located next to London Bridge Station – excellent for lunch (Monday to Saturday)

 Walk along the south bank of the River Thames from the London Eye to London Bridge.
 Amazing city views and great choice of restaurants.
 Lots of street artists at the weekends and all week during peak holiday seasons.

 The only full-time professional LGBT theatre company in the UK.
 This award-winning theatre focuses on LGBT-themed shows, including some original productions.

 The venue is relatively small, so shows are often sold out weeks in advance – performance schedules and ticket purchase are available on their website.

 The theatre has a fully stocked bar that is open one hour before/after the shows and during intervals.
 You can take drinks into the theatre.

 We are big fans of Above The Stag and highly recommend it as an great alternative gay night out.
-Consider combining with a pre-show dinner at the nearby COUNTER who offers a dedicated Above The Stag menu (£16 for two courses or £20 for three courses) including a glass of Prosecco.

 The Dreamboys claims to be the biggest and most famous male strip group in the world.
 The show is known for stunning performances and high energy dances by gorgeous men with incredible bodies.